tinyBigGAMES/DelphiGameKit/README.md

 # DelphiGameKit
-Essential Delphi toolkit for game developers, providing tools, libraries, and resources for efficient and creative 2D game design.
+Essential Delphi toolkit for game developers, providing tools, libraries, and resources for efficient and creative 2D game development.